 As a live streamer, receiving a massive donation or being hosted by someone with a TON of viewers, can have an enormous impact on your live stream.
 Often, this one act of generosity can change your life forever.
 When these massive events occur, doesn’t it seem appropriate to play an alert that expresses just how impactful this event was?

-The settings you can customize on this page include the general layout of the alert, the image or gif that’s played, the sound, font, animation, duration, etc. Now when I receive a new Twitch follower my viewers will see a sweet gif of Obi-Wan Kenobi.
+On this page, you can customize the layout of the alert, the image or gif that’s played, sound, font, animation, duration, etc. Now when I receive a new Twitch follower my viewers will see a sweet gif of Obi-Wan Kenobi.

 Let’s say you would like a special alert to play when someone sends $10 or more.

-- Name your new variation.
-In this case, we’ll call it
+2. Name your new variation.
+In this case, we’ll call it “Donations greater than $10.”